-If your site is hacked it is not a good sign for business as your ranking get affected considerably and also your visitors may get their computers infected.
+If your site is hacked it is not a good sign for business as your ranking gets affected considerably and also your visitors may get their computers infected.
 Well, this doesn’t sound good at all and this needs to be fixed on priority.
-But, before fixing any problem, you need to know the root of the problem.
-And you can get to the root only when you understand what actually has happened.
+But, before fixing any problem, you need to know the root cause of the problem.
+And you can get to the root only when you understand what has actually happened.

-“Meaning of sight hack and the reasons for it‘s happening”
+“Meaning of sight hack and the reasons behind it”

 Before diving into any solution, you need to know what exactly is the problem and how did it happen.
-Today90% of the time a website is hacked for financial gain while the other 10% time it is done for fun.
+Today, 90% of the time a website is hacked for financial gain while the other 10% time it is done for fun.
 The hacker can be anyone; it can be your business competitor or an ex-employee with a grudge.
-It can also be a person who is just fooling around with you for his fun sake.
-Today if you go to see there is a huge increase in scareware.
-This scareware is that type of malware that tricks everyone into buying a software to cure the scareware.
-Majority of people think that the scareware is the real Microsoft virus scanner but in reality it is the real culprit.
-In other words the scanner is the malware acting as a scareware.
-If we were to give a real life example it’s like you have cough syrup for your cough to treat your coughing which you think is the original problem.
-But the syrup is made of chemicals which actually damages more of your health.
-So here in this example, when your health deteriorates the cough syrup is the actual culprit and not your cough syrup.
+It can also be a person who is just fooling around with you for fun.
+Today if see, there is a huge massive increase in scareware.
+This scareware is that type of malware that tricks everyone into buying software to cure the scareware.
+The majority of people think that the scareware is the real Microsoft virus scanner but in reality, it is the real culprit.
+In other words, the scanner is the malware acting as scareware.
+If we were to give a real-life example than let’s suppose, you intake cough syrup to cure your coughing, but the cough syrup itself is made of chemicals which is likely to damage your health eventually.
+So here in this example, when your hack signhealth deteriorates the cough syrup is the actual culprit and not your cough syrup.
 You cannot get fooled by a fake virus scanner just like you cannot get fooled by a harmful cough syrup.

 “Determining the possible causes is important”

-Now when you know what is a site hack and how does it happen, you need to determine the possible causes for this.
-No matter however safe you feel your computer is or however best security you have it’s better to face the truth that even top notch security cannot always protect you.
+Now when you know what is a site hack and how it happens, you will need to determine the possible causes for the same.
+No matter how safe you feel your computer is or how best security you have, it’s better to face the truth that even top-notch security may fail to protect you.
 Every coin has two sides and there is always a back door when it comes to all web elements.
-This is especially true when you using a common Content Management System (CMS) like WordPress, Joomla, SimpleCMS, Magento or other such open sources CMS.
+This is especially true when you use a common Content Management System (CMS) like WordPress, Joomla, SimpleCMS, Magento, or other such open sources CMS.
 Remember, there is a strong possibility your site can be compromised with known SQL injections.
-Also, note this also that the most common access point for a website malware hack is not the website, but the computers on which it was developed and accessed.
-If you are very particular about your software then assuming that all of the software on your website is up to date, and all of your updates/patches are working fine, you will often see that the user computers that are infected.
+Also, note also that the most common access point for a website malware hack is not the website, but the computers on which it was developed and accessed.
+If you are very particular about your software then assuming that all the softwares on your website are up to date, and all your updates/patches are working fine, you will often see when the user’s computers are infected.
 Now we need to understand how does this actually happen?
 A hacker first tries to hack your website but since it is secure he has to move out and he goes to a less secure site.
-The hacker accesses our website, accesses the website, installs malicious script to enable “drive-by” downloads (the ability for the script to auto-install and run malware).
-A user, who is a webmaster or has access to his website visits the site.
-The JS auto loads and runs, then installs the malware copy on the visitor’s computers.
-Here you need to note that the visitor is a webmaster and once the webmaster visits the compromised computer, there are signs.
-He may see really funny thing like a quick flash on the screen or multiple hourglass icons when seemingly idle and also an increase in running tasks (on Windows) found in the task manager.
-Now this is sure that the visitor’s or our webmaster computer is affected, but you might be interested more in knowing how the malware makes it to the website.
-Well, we understand that it might be hard to believe but for a malware to reach your website is really very simple.
-Your visitor has no clue that the computer has been infected and he resumes working.
-But just as he is working or browsing the internet, the malware is also working on the background and scanning know directions for user login details.
-You might thik that the malware would be looking for banking or Paypal or Facebook but in truth it is actually looking for CoreFTP and FileZilla logins.
-You might not be aware that most common FTP programs store your passwords in PLAIN TEXT!
-Well this means that once the malware finds the common directories and locations of stored passwords, it just send all the to the hacker.
-It’s like a spy who has been sent to investigate and as soon as he gets all the information it is directly sent.
-Now, the hacker has access to your website, who will regenerate his malware and redistribute on your website.
-Well this seems really a scary dream but it indeed is a scary truth.
-Now when you know the root problem and what has happened you need to fix it or rather say clean up the mess.
+The hacker accesses our website, accesses the website, installs malicious hacked script to enable “drive-by” downloads (the ability for the script to auto-install and run malware).

-“Clean is the next step after determining the problem”
+“Cleaning is the next step after determining detecting the problem”

-Cleaning or fixing the malware is a very difficult task.
-It is not only stressful but time-consuming task.
-We thoroughly advise you to go for professional help if you are not familiar with code and you don’t know what is supposed to “look right” on your website.
-Andif you are familiar and comfortable then here are some things that you should do.
+Cleaning the malware is a difficult task.
+It is stressful and time-consuming.
+We advise you to seek professional help if you are not familiar with coding and you don’t know what is supposed to “look right” on your website.
+And if you are familiar and comfortable then here are some things that you should do.

 The first step is cleaning.
-It’s like a thump rule.
+It’s like a thumb rule.
 If anything is spoilt you need to first clean it.
-If there is a storm and soil has blown with the wind though the windows of your houses, you pick up a mop and start cleaning.
-Similarly when it comes to your system, you flush out the system clean of all viruses and malwares before fixing up anything.
-If you try to fix before cleaning up, there are chances for entire cycle to be repeated which will cost you dearly as you will be catching up.
+If there is a storm and soil has blown with the wind through the windows of your houses, you pick up a mop and start cleaning.
+Similarly, when it comes to your system, you flush out the system clean all the viruses and malware before fixing up anything.
+If you try to fix it before cleaning up, there are chances for the entire cycle to be repeated which will cost you dearly as you will be catching up.
 Now, here we have a comprised list orderly of what should be done.

-Now if you have back up for your website, it time to restore and if you do not have any, you could always ask the hosting company.
-But if you do not get the back up from there also there is no need to panic.
+Now if you have a backup for your website, it’s time to restore and if you do not have any, you could always ask the hosting company.
+But if you do not get the backup from there, do not panic.
 There is a manual way to remove these links.
-It is definitely not challenging but extremely time consuming as there is a lot of searching.
+It is definitely not challenging but extremely time-consuming as a lot of research.
 The most logical thing to do would be to download your entire FTP and simply sort the files by the date they were modified.
 Obviously, the compromised files would have been accessed last.
-Typically its mostly the index.php file that has been hit.
+Typically it is mostly the index.php file that has been affected.
 When you scan the code, you want to look for weird encrypted JS on the very top or very bottom of the code and you will understand the issue immediately.
-Now if you plan to proceed with manual remove all you need to do is review and edit every file infected with the code.
+Now if you plan to proceed with manual removal, all you need to do is review and edit every infected file with the code.
 Simply removing the code from the file and re-uploading will cure the problem.
-However, you need to make sure to double check all files both by visually scanning, and then by sorting all of them by modified date — to ensure you captured all compromised files.
+However, you need to make sure to double-check all files both by visually scanning, and then by sorting all of them by modified date — to ensure you captured all compromised files.